 Have in mind, that:

-- – When citing, it is necessary to indicate the annual volume and the issue of the journal.
+- When citing Istoriya-History, it is necessary to indicate the annual volume and the issue of the journal.

 When there are more than three authors, the usage of the abbreviation et al. is also acceptable, as follows:

 NICHOLS, P.; TWING, J.; MUELLER, C.D. & O’МALLEY, K., 2010.
 Standard-setting methods as measurement processes.
 Educational Measurement: Issues & Practice.
 29(1), 14 – 24.
 ISSN 1714-5541.

 NICHOLS, P., et al., 2010.
 Standard-setting methods as measurement processes.
 Educational Measurement: Issues & Practice.
 29(1), 14 – 24.
 ISSN 1714-5541.